Vera Figner: Revolutionary leader

-As a member of the Executive Committee, Figner also took part in the creation of the paramilitary wing of Narodnaya Volya and coordinated its activities.
-Figner participated in planning the assassination of the Tsar, including a failed attempt in 1880 in Odessa and a successful effort in March 1881 in St. Petersburg.
+As a member of the executive committee, Figner also took part in the creation of the paramilitary wing of Narodnaya Volya and coordinated its activities.
+Figner participated in planning the assassination of the Tsar, including a failed attempt in 1880 in Odessa and the successful effort on 1 March 1881, in St. Petersburg.
+During the night of 28 February – 1 March 1881, a contingent of Narodnovoltsy gathered at Figner's apartment and prepared bombs for the assassination attempt.
+On the day of the assassination, Figner was assigned to stay at the flat and shelter Narodnaya Volya members who might later be implicated in the attack.
+Upon hearing of Alexander II's demise at the hands of her fellow conspirators, Figner would later recall that, "I wept as did others that the heavy nightmare that had oppressed young Russia for ten years was over."

-The State secret police were relentless in tracking down members of the terrorist organization responsible for the killing of the Tsar and by the spring of 1882 only Vera Figner remained at large in Russia out of Narodnaya Volya's Executive Committee of 1879-80.
+The State secret police were relentless in tracking down members of the terrorist organization responsible for the killing of the Tsar and by the spring of 1882 only Vera Figner remained at large in Russia out of Narodnaya Volya's executive committee of 1879–80.
 This status made Figner the focal point and leader of the group's depleted forces.
 One assassination was carried out on her watch, the shooting of a member of the secret police in Odessa in March 1882.
 Figner's main activity as the de facto head of the Narodnaya Volya organization in 1882 related to the restoration of the underground apparatus, which was devastated by secret police arrests and seizures of equipment.
 The Narodnovoltsy managed to set up a new underground press in the period and conducted propaganda work among university students.

-Originally based in Odessa, Figner later moved to Kharkov, where she was ultimately betrayed by fellow Executive Committee member Sergey Degayev, who turned police informer in order to lessen his punishment after his December 20, 1882 arrest.
-On February 10, 1883, Figner, characterized by police as "one of the most dangerous of the Central Committee of terrorists," was herself arrested at her Kharkov apartment.
+Originally based in Odessa, Figner later moved to Kharkov, where she was ultimately betrayed by fellow Executive Committee member Sergey Degayev, who turned police informer in order to lessen his punishment after his 20 December 1882 arrest.
+On 10 February 1883, Figner, characterized by police as "one of the most dangerous of the Central Committee of terrorists," was herself arrested at her Kharkov apartment.
 The event moved new Tsar Alexander III to write in his diary, "She was finally caught."
-The next chapter of Figner's life, that of a political prisoner, had begun.